Not registered yet?

 Demand Forecast

-The demand forecast reports the electricity consumption of Singapore in each half hour.
-The forecast excludes transmission losses and generation from exempted embedded generators.
+The demand forecast reports the forecasted electricity consumption in Singapore in each half-hour.
+This demand forecast excludes transmission losses, intertie flows and generation from exempted embedded generators.

 Dispatch Schedule

-A schedule produced by the market clearing engine (MCE) every half-hour that is the basis for the supply of energy reserve and regulation in the market.
+A schedule produced by the market clearing engine (MCE) every half-hour that is the basis for the supply and consumption of energy, and the supply of reserves and regulation in the market.

 Disaster recovery plan.